monsoonmaelstrom/book2/book2.md

 “I was there for so long.
 No magic.
 No anything.
 Barely even me.
 I had to know if I still could,” I whisper.

-“It was only five days,” he says softly, his hand resting on my hip beneath the water.
+“It was only five days,” he reminds me softly, his hand resting on my hip beneath the water.

 “No. It was forever.
 I don’t want to talk about it.
 I just had to know if I could,” I say, fighting away the panic of the memory of being locked in that place.

 “Okay.
 We won’t talk about it.
 Breathe,” he tells me, entwining a hand with mine and bringing his lips down to kiss the top of my shoulder.

-“Now that’s something I wouldn’t mind doing,” I say, craning my head back to find his lips.
+“Now, that’s something I wouldn’t mind doing,” I inform him, craning my head back to find his lips.

 His mouth is gentle on mine at first, but I’m insistent and he gives in, his lips parting and his tongue stroking across mine hungrily.
 This angle is terrible for anything longer than a few seconds, so I rotate so I’m facing him, straddling his hips beneath the water.
 His hand moves up my hip, and over my waist before reaching my breast, gently caressing it.
 I moan softly as I rock against him a bit more, but he drops his hand and pulls back slightly.

-“We shouldn’t,” he says, sounding a touch breathless.
+“We shouldn’t,” he states, sounding a touch breathless.

 “No, we absolutely should,” I counter, punctuating each word by trailing my lips over his jaw and down his throat.